ConstantinZohner/Spring_phenology_tier2/README.md

-# Spring temperature remains the dominant driver of leaf-out in a warming world
+# Spring leaf-out keeps pace with warming across the Northern Hemisphere

 **Zohner, C.M., Wu, Z., Mo, L., Crowther, T.W., Fu, Y.H., Renner, S.S., Vitasse, Y. & Rebindaine, D.**

-*Science* (submitted)
+*Nature* (submitted)

 ---

 ## Overview

 This repository contains all code used to analyse spring leaf-out phenology across Northern Hemisphere deciduous broadleaf forests.
 The study integrates ground-based observations from the PEP725 network with satellite-derived phenology from MODIS, and uses Bayesian hierarchical models and growing-degree day simulations to quantify the drivers of spring leaf-out and the mechanisms behind apparent declines in temperature sensitivity.

+---

+## License

+This code is released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it with attribution.

 ---